roymacdonald/ofxSoundObjects/README.md

 * It has an input and and output.
 * By itself does nothing, it will just passthrough audio, yet it will buffer the audio data instead of passing it straight out.
 * It is intended to be extended uppon to become useful.
-* Any two ofxAudioObject inherited classes can connect between them.
+* Any two ofxSoundObject inherited classes can connect between them.

 ### Usage